AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.2.3 CollectD JSON Source

 The CollectD JSON Source receives the data coming from CollectD daemons and converts it in Flume events.
-As previously mentioned in Section 3.1.2 CollectD sends metrics either as binary blobs via UDP or as JSON via HTTP.
+As previously mentioned in Section 3.1.2, the JSON via HTTP solution has been selected.
 Flume natively provides HTTP Source but it is not able to decode the CollectD JSON format.
 Since the HTTP Source allows to use handler to custom decoding, the [Collectd JSON Handler](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) was implemented to provide such functionality.
-It creates separate Flume Event per each metric specified in the given position of `values`, `dstypes` and `dsname` arrays.
+It creates multiple Flume Events per each metric specified in the given position of `values`, `dstypes` and `dsname` arrays.

 The following Flume Event headers are defined:
 - `timestamp` - `time` converted into nanoseconds (`long` type)